Skip to content

 6. Lack of automations

 Google Voice also doesn’t offer auto-replies, making it difficult to set expectations with your customers when your team is off or temporarily unavailable.
-Having the right auto-responses in place can save you hours of work every week.
+It also doesn’t let you schedule texts in advance, a feature that helps businesses stay TCPA compliant

 This could stunt your growing team and double (or even triple) your phone service costs.